-Unregulated Pregnancy Clinics (UPCs) often present themselves as free medical clinics to mislead clients seeking abortion.
-Their primary goal is to prevent clients, through persuasion, misinformation, or delay, from having an abortion.108 While these organizations have the right to oppose abortion, most use misleading tactics, including ads, signs, and websites presenting their facilities as conventional medical clinics, even at times as abortion providers.^{109,110} Inside, they often resemble medical offices, with waiting rooms, exam rooms outfitted with medical equipment, and staff in lab coats and scrubs.
-Clients must often fill out intake forms that ask for private health information.111
+Unregulated Pregnancy Clinics often present themselves as free medical clinics to mislead clients seeking abortion.
+Their primary goal is to prevent clients, through persuasion, misinformation, or delay, from having an abortion.225 While these organizations have the right to oppose abortion, most use misleading tactics, including ads, signs, and websites presenting their facilities as conventional medical clinics, even, at times, as abortion providers.^{226,227} Inside, they often resemble medical offices, with waiting rooms and exam rooms outfitted with medical equipment, and staff in lab coats and scrubs.
+Clients must often fill out intake forms that ask for private health information.228

-The vast majority of UPCs advertise medical or quasi-medical services.
-Nearly all offer free pregnancy tests112 readily available at any pharmacy.
-Between one-quarter113 and one-half114 advertise free STD/STI tests, and approximately three-quarters advertise free ultrasounds, typically performed by someone presenting as a medical professional.115
+Often presenting themselves as unbiased medical providers, most UPCs offer medical or quasi-medical services.229 Nearly all UPCs offer free pregnancy tests230 readily available at any pharmacy.
+Between one-quarter231 and one-half232 advertise free STD/STI tests, and approximately three-quarters advertise free ultrasounds,233 typically performed by someone presenting as a medical professional.